ManyDogsProject/manydogs1_abc/README.md

 ### Installation

 To reproduce these results, first clone or unzip the Git repository into a folder.
 Then, ensure that subfolders named "figures" and "results" are in the folder.
 Next, open `md1_analysis.Rmd` in [RStudio](https://rstudio.com) or another R interface and ensure that all packages mentioned at the top of the document are installed, along with [{knitr}](https://yihui.org/knitr/) and [{rmarkdown}](https://rmarkdown.rstudio.com/).
 Once all packages are installed, use {knitr} to render the R Markdown document (control-shift-K).

-Note: Compiling the full R Markdown document takes a long time (12 hours or more depending on your computer processor speed and number of cores).
-The current version of the document runs quickly (less than a minute) using already-calculated results for regression analyses, Bayesian analyses, bootstrapped confidence intervals, and model stability analyses.
-To run this version, download `md1_analyses_rr.zip` and unzip all files in this repository (including figures and results directories) before knitting the R Markdown document `md1_analyses.Rmd`.
-To run the full version, replace all instances of `eval = FALSE` in the R Markdown document with `eval = TRUE` before knitting.

 ## License